Learnware-LAMDA/Learnware/docs/start/client.rst

 Statistical Specification Search
 ---------------------------------

 You can search learnware by providing a statistical specification.
 The statistical specification is a json file that contains the statistical information of your training data.
-For example, the code below searches learnwares with `RKMEStatSpecification`:
+For example, the code below searches learnwares with `RKMETableSpecification`:

 .. code-block:: python

     import learnware.specification as specification

-    user_spec = specification.RKMEStatSpecification()
+    user_spec = specification.RKMETableSpecification()
     user_spec.load(os.path.join(unzip_path, "rkme.json"))

     specification = learnware.specification.Specification()